panva/jose/docs/key/generate_key_pair/functions/generateKeyPair.md

 ▸ **generateKeyPair**(`alg`, `options?`): [`Promise`](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Promise)\<[`GenerateKeyPairResult`](../interfaces/GenerateKeyPairResult.md)\>

-Generates a private and a public key for a given JWA algorithm identifier.
-This can only generate asymmetric key pairs.
-For symmetric secrets use the `generateSecret` function.
+Generates an asymmetric key pair for a JWA algorithm identifier.

+For symmetric secrets use the [generateSecret](../../generate_secret/functions/generateSecret.md) function.

 > [!NOTE]\
 > The `privateKey` is generated with `extractable` set to `false` by default.
 See